ISaumya1011/monster-hunter-now-events/docs/README.md

 If you aren't playing yet, [feel free to join](https://apps.apple.com/us/app/monster-hunter-now/id6445906110) and use my referral code for free items and zenny, `89K5MKCF`.

-I created this because I didn't want to add events to a shard calendar for my friends and I any longer and it's also a great way to test out how beneficial AI is in coding via dialoge with ChatGPT, and an excuse to utilize the OpenAI API.
+I created this because I didn't want to add events to a shared calendar for me and my friends any longer.
+It's also a great way to test out how beneficial AI is in coding via dialogue with ChatGPT, and an excuse to utilize the OpenAI API.

 ## Subscribe to Calendar